freeipa/freeipa-healthcheck/README.md

 Some predefined keys of the kw dictionary are:

 * key: some checks can have multiple tests.
-This provides for uniqueuess.
+This provides for uniqueness.
 * msg: A message that can take other keywords as input
 * exception: used when a check raises an exception